ellimckinley/SwatchSaver/README.md

 ## Features

+- Add HEX Color Codes into palettes
+- Random color generation
+- Add and remove colors swatches
-- Light/dark mode toggle
+- Light and Dark mode
-- Prompt
-- Alert
-- Responsive Design
+- Lock and Copy functionality
+- Drag and drop color sections with in the palette

 ## Screenshots - TBD